Paras-Sood/nammaYatri_automate/README.md

 The chatbot is live and can be accessed by texting ```join magic-feel``` to the number ```+1 (415) 523-8886``` on WhatsApp.

+## Insights

-The Web portal containing the live data entered by any user andcorresponding data analytics can be accessed via:
+The Web portal containing the live data entered by any user and corresponding __Data Analytics__ can be accessed via:
 ```
 https://paras-sood.github.io/botMetrics/
 ```